 If you purchase your Roma Pass online you will receive instructions about the points where you can pick it up once you are in Rome with the voucher that will be sent to you after your purchase.
 Some of these points are:

-- Museums and places included in the card
+- Museums and sites included in the card.

-Once you pick up the card, you must fill it in with your personal information and the first day of use or when you plan to activate it.
-In the tourist points you will be asked to present the card together with your ID, in the subway stations there is a screen that will read the code of this card and on the bus, you just have to carry it with you.
+Once you pick up the card, you will have to fill it in with your personal data and the date of use when you will activate it.
+At the tourist points you will be asked to present the card together with your ID, in the metro stations there is a screen that will read the code of this card and on the bus you just have to carry it with you.

-The Roma Pass will be activated the first time you use it (if you arrive in Rome in the afternoon and want to pick it up at the airport, it is not worth using it only for the metro because you will lose hours of use) and remember that in many tourist attractions you will not have to queue at the entrance just by owning the card.
+The Roma Pass will be activated the first time you use it (if you arrive in Rome in the afternoon and want to pick it up at the airport, it is not worth using it only for the metro because you will lose hours of use) and remember that in many tourist attractions you will not have to queue at the entrance because you are the owner of this card.

 Ana's Traveller Tip

-If you are visiting the Colosseum, at the entrance there is a queue reserved for the Roma Pass cardholders.
+If you are going to visit the Colosseum, at the entrance there is a queue reserved for the beneficiaries of this card.

-7. Get organized for your trip with the Roma Pass card
+7. Organize your trip with the Roma Pass

-Check the opening hours and days of all the tourist attractions you want to visit.
-The Colosseum is open all year round, but on Mondays, in Rome, most museums are closed and some may also be closed on public holidays.
+Look at the opening hours and days of all the tourist attractions you want to visit.
+The Colosseum is open all year round, but on Mondays in Rome most museums are closed and some may also be closed on public holidays.
 Make sure you do not activate the card on a Monday morning if you want to use it to access the Capitoline Museums or Castel Sant Angelo because you will find them closed and you will have wasted valuable time on your card.

 Plan your visits in advance

-The aim is that you can see most of the sites that require entrance tickets during the time you enjoy the Roma Pass, so you must decide the order in which you are going to see the museums according to their opening hours.
+The aim is that you will be able to see most of the places that require entrance tickets during the time you enjoy the Roma Pass, so it is important that you decide the order in which you are going to see the museums according to their opening hours.
 Keep in mind that to see the Colosseum and the Roman Forum you will need a whole morning.
-Most museums usually close at 7:30 p.m. in Rome.
+Most museums usually close at 19:30 in Rome.

-Check how long it takes you to get from one attraction to another
+Check how long it takes to get from one attraction to another

-In Rome, most places are accessible on foot, but there are some like Villa Borghese or the Vatican City that are farther away from the city center and can take longer to reach.
+In Rome most places are accessible on foot, but there are some places like Villa Borghese or the Vatican City that are more remote and can take longer to reach.

 If you are traveling with children

-If you are traveling with children you will not want to get the Roma Pass for them as they will get free entry to most of the tourist sites in the city.
-In fact, I would recommend you not to buy it for yourself in this case either, as if you want to make the most of it going from one place to another the kids might not be able to keep up with the pace.
+If you are traveling with children it is not advisable to get the Roma Pass for them as they will get free entry to most of the tourist sites in the city.
+In fact, I would recommend that you don't take it out for yourself in this case either as if you want to make the most of it going from one place to another the kids might not be able to keep up with the pace.

 About public transportation in Rome

 So far I have told you about the advantages of the Roma Pass, as it is one of the main passes in the city.
-However, you must have noticed that there are areas of the Vatican such as the Vatican Museums that are not included: for them, there is another card, the Omnia Card.
-This card guarantees free and fast access to the Vatican Museums, preferential entrance with an audio guide to St. Peter's Basilica, and discounts in different Museums and areas of the Vatican.
+However, you will have seen that there are areas of the Vatican such as the Vatican Museums that are not included: for them there is another card, the Omnia card.
+This card guarantees free and fast access to the Vatican Museums, preferential entrance with audio guide to St. Peter's Basilica and discounts in different Museums and areas of the Vatican.

-Now you may ask yourself: "Which one do I have to choose?"
+Now you may be wondering: "Which one should I choose?
 That's the best part: you don't have to choose because the Omnia Card includes the Roma Pass so you can spend two (or three) days visiting Rome and one day in the Vatican City area.
-Unless you have already visited the Vatican on a previous trip, this is definitely the option I recommend: combining both cards.
+Unless you have already visited the Vatican on a previous trip, this is definitely the option I recommend: combine both cards.

-Anyway, I recommend you to read this other article I made about Omnia Card to solve any other questions that you may still have.
+Anyway, I recommend you to read this other article I made about Rome Omnia Card to clear all your doubts if you still have them.

 Rome City Pass

 In addition to these two cards, there is another pass to visit Rome that can be considered the VIP option: the Rome City Pass.
-Unlike the previous ones, this tourist card will be valid throughout your whole stay in the city and is a 100% digital card.
-It includes free admission to the Colosseum or the Borghese Gallery, the tourist bus, discounts on excursions and other points of interest and for a bit of extra money, you can visit the Vatican Museums and hire the airport transfer.
+Unlike the previous ones, this tourist card will be valid during your entire stay in the city and it is a 100% digital card.
+It includes free admission to the Colosseum or the Borghese Gallery, the tourist bus, discounts on excursions and other points of interest, and for a supplement you can visit the Vatican Museums and hire an airport transfer.

-The main upside is the convenience it brings and how complete it is, the downside is obviously the higher price compared to the Roma Pass and Omnia Card.
+The main advantage is the convenience it brings and how complete its conditions are, the disadvantage is obviously the higher price it has compared to Roma Pass and Omnia Card.
 If you can afford it, it is a very useful option, but make sure you are going to spend enough time in the city to make the most of it.

-9. If you are interested in the Roma Pass you will also be interested in...
+9. If you are interested in the Rome Pass you will also be interested in

-If you have opted for the Roma Pass and you are going to visit the Colosseum, the Capitoline Museums, the Borghese Gallery, and Castel Sant Angelo, you probably don't want to miss one of the main options not included in this city pass: the Vatican Museums.
+If you have opted for the Roma Pass and are going to visit the Colosseum, the Capitoline Museums, the Borghese Gallery and Castel Sant Angelo, you probably don't want to miss one of the main options not included in this city pass: the Vatican Museums.
 If using the Omnia Card together with the Roma Pass doesn't work for you, you can use your Roma Pass for all the monuments and museums included and then buy tickets for the Vatican on your own.
-Learn how to do it in this article: Vatican Museum Tickets.
+I tell you how to do it in this article on Vatican Museum Tickets.

-If you still prefer to buy the tickets separately, for example, for the Colosseum, I leave you here a link to my article on Rome Colosseum Tickets and Tours.
+If you still prefer to buy the tickets separately, for example for the Colosseum, I leave you here a link to my article on Rome Colosseum Tickets and Tours.

-There is also the possibility to buy a combined ticket for the Colosseum and the Vatican Museums, which also includes a guided tour of both sites.
-Find here all the information: How to buy tickets for the Colosseum and the Vatican.
+There is also the possibility to buy a combined ticket for the Colosseum and the Vatican Museums, which also includes a guided visit to both places.
+I leave here all the information: How to Buy Tickets for the Colosseum and the Vatican.

 Frequently asked questions

-What kinds of city passes are available in Rome?
+What types of tourist passes are available in Rome?

-Considering how much there is to see in Rome, there are at least 5 different city passes to choose from, all of which tend to include "Skip the line" tickets and make visiting some of Rome's sites cheaper.
-The passes are Omnia Vatican and Rome Card, Roma Pass, Rome Turbopass, Rome City Pass and Bus Tours of Rome.
+Considering how much there is to see in Rome, there are at least 5 different tourist passes to choose from, which usually include skip-the-line tickets and discounts at some of Rome's tourist attractions.
+The passes are Omnia Vatican and Rome Card, Rome Pass, Rome Turbopass, Rome City Pass and Rome Sightseeing Bus.

-The most popular passes are the Rome City Pass, Roma Pass and the Omnia Vatican and Rome Card.
-If you aren't planning to visit the Vatican then the Roma Pass, as the "official" sightseeing pass, offers free unlimited use of public transport and is perfect for museum and archeology buffs, and can be bought to cover 2 or 3 days.
+The most popular passes are the Rome City Pass, the Rome Pass, the Omnia Vaticano and the Rome Card.
+If you are not planning to visit the Vatican, the Rome Pass is the "official" tourist pass and offers unlimited free use of public transportation, is perfect for museum and archeology buffs, and can be purchased to cover 2 or 3 days.

-Which City Pass is best for visiting the Vatican?
+Which City Pass is the best for visiting the Vatican?

-The Omnia Vatican and Rome Card, includes Skip the Line entry and unlimited Hop-on Hop-off transport for 3 days, with the card focusing primarily on the Vatican City.
-If you are going to spend more than 3 days in Rome, the Rome City Pass gives you more freedom to visit Rome and the Vatican at your own pace, offering options between 1-7 days and you'll also have unlimited use of Hop-on Hop-off transport.
+The Omnia Vatican and Rome Card includes skip-the-line entry to major attractions and unlimited Hop-on Hop-off bus transportation for 3 days.
+The card focuses primarily on Vatican City.
+If you are spending more than 3 days in Rome, the Rome City Pass will give you more freedom to visit Rome and the Vatican at your own pace, as it offers you options between 1 and 7 days and unlimited use of the Hop-on Hop-off.